anmolSekh/autoclick/README.md

 # autoclick
-autoclicker python script with programmable intervals and number of clicks
+Autoclicker python script with programmable intervals and number of clicks

-### libraries
+## libraries
-you need pyautogui
+You will need pyautogui to make the script work.
+You can run the following command.
 ```console
 pip install pyautogui
 ```

-### How to run
+## How to run
-the timer intervals will be 5 seconds
+The default timer interval will be 5 seconds.
-The default number of clicks will be 2
+The default number of clicks will be 2.
-You can optionally set the timer with arg1 and number of clicks with arg2
+You can optionally set the timer with arg1 and number of clicks with arg2.
 ```console
 python autoclicker.py arg1 arg2
 ```
-### limitations
+## limitations
-timer intervals must be less than 10 seconds number of clicks must be less than 10 clicks
+The timer intervals must be less than 10 seconds.
+The number of clicks must be less than 10.